JNRuan/auslan-ml-feature-exploration/README.md

 helpers to calculate this.
 By default, this is set to 50.

 `inputDim` based on model requirements for transfer learning (e.g., resnet50, efficientNet, etc)

+`batchSize` is the batchsize set for model training, default 32.

 ## Useful Tools, Scripts, etc
 ### AUTSL videos to rgb frames